GYeyosi/PythonScripts/scraper/README.md

-# PythonScripts
+# scraper

-script.py is the script which scrapes the jokes from webpage.

-This script writes a single joke for every 20 seconds into the file jokes.json

-The file sample_of_complete_output.json is sample output after the entire process is done.
+	It's basically an example of scaper, gets jokes from a website, writes into a file.
+	It fetches hindi jokes from "http://123hindijokes.com/very-funny-jokes/"